 The CPLD board, keypad and LED display should be connected as in the previous lab.
+Note that you will need to connect all four digit enables.

 Procedure

 Follow the general procedure in the Software Installation and Use document on the course website to create a project, compile it and configure the CPLD.